W.A.S.P. (band): Dominator and Babylon (2006–2014)

 W.A.S.P. canceled their North American tour due to their record label's loss of a distributor.
 They were going to finish up their shows in Europe and then reschedule their shows in the United States.
 They were unable to finish the shows in Europe because of a "family illness that needed immediate attention" which forced the band to return to Los Angeles right away.
 They were originally going to perform at Rocklahoma.
 As the tour was canceled, W.A.S.P. was not able to perform at Rocklahoma and was replaced by Queensrÿche.

 W.A.S.P. announced a European tour which included dates in Scotland, England and other places throughout Europe in late October 2007.

 W.A.S.P. released their fourteenth studio album, entitled Babylon in late 2009, via Demolition Records.

 Shortly after the release of Babylon, Blackie Lawless declared that he was never going to play the song "Animal (Fuck Like A Beast)" live again, due to his religious beliefs.
-These beliefs are what have allegedly been behind Blackie Lawless' self-censorship of his own lyrics during the "Babylon World Tour", most notably during the performance of "Chainsaw Charlie (Murders In The New Morgue)".
+These beliefs are what have allegedly been behind Blackie Lawless' self-censorship of his own lyrics during the "Babylon World Tour", most notably during the performance of "Chainsaw Charlie (Murders in the New Morgue)".

 On The Beast of Babylon Tour, Blackie canceled two shows within a week of each other.
-The first cancellation came about at the Gramercy Theater in New York City after the band discovered that the venue had been selling V.I.P. meet and greet tickets for twice the amount of the general admission price.
+The first cancellation came about at the Gramercy Theatre in New York City after the band discovered that the venue had been selling V.I.P. meet and greet tickets for twice the amount of the general admission price.
 The band made a statement claiming, "We have never charged a fan for an autograph and will never charge any fans for an autograph."
 The second cancellation occurred when the Crocodile Rock venue in Allentown, Pennsylvania wanted 50% of all of the band's profit, according to Lawless.

 On September 21, 2012, the band celebrated the 30th anniversary of their first ever live show by kicking off a world tour at The Forum in London.
 The set for the tour was split into three sections: songs from the first four albums, a cut-down rendition of the Crimson Idol performance and a final segment for newer material.